quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC begins every connection in slow start and exits slow start upon loss or upon increase in the ECN-CE counter.
-QUIC re-enters slow start anytime the congestion window is less than ssthresh, which typically only occurs after an RTO.
+QUIC re-enters slow start anytime the congestion window is less than ssthresh, which typically only occurs after an PTO.
 While in slow start, QUIC increases the congestion window by the number of bytes acknowledged when each acknowledgment is processed.